Uncertainty Hangs Over Russias Account Of Plane Crash - UrduPoint

 In another carefully worded statement, Ukraine's army pointed to heightened Russian military activity in the Belgorod region, pledging to continue attacking Russian military targets -- again without specifically addressing Moscow's claims.

-Ukrainian media initially cited defence sources saying that the Ukrainian army had downed the plane, and that it had been carrying missiles.
-Those claims were quickly retracted.
+Local Ukrainian media initially cited defence sources saying that the Ukrainian army had downed the plane, and that it had been carrying missiles.
+That claim was quickly retracted.

 President Volodymyr Zelensky has neither confirmed nor denied Moscow's claims.